Why Laughter Is Good for The Soul

 When something is as good for the mind, body, and soul as laughter is, we naturally want to know how we can bring more laughter into our lives.

 As mentioned, there may be times when you are driven to laugh even if you have no idea what is so funny, and that’s all the more reason to go find out.

 If you hear or see people laughing and it doesn’t seem like an inside joke between an intimate group of people, one of the best things you can do is ask them, “what’s so funny?”

 Chances are, they will love getting another chance to talk and laugh about it.
 Maybe you can make a new friend out of it.

 Humor does not always have to come from others, however.
 Sometimes it will benefit you to find some humor yourself, rather than dwelling on a mistake or something embarrassing.

 Practice being grateful for the positive aspects of your life.
 It is far easier to experience laughter more regularly when it’s from a place of joy rather than sadness.

-As we’ve discussed laughing has many healthy benefits including adding to your overall spiritual health.
+As we’ve discussed, laughing has many health benefits, adding to your overall spiritual health.

 These days laughing can even help with sticker shock when shopping for a new car or house.